From War to Peace jewelry and accessories are entirely American Made of exclusively recycled materials.

 All jewelry findings, chains, cording, and packaging materials we use are exclusively American Made.
 Design work on From War to Peace jewelry and accessories happens in California, Pennsylvania and Colorado.
 We are as American as apple pie, and our work represents a significant piece of both America's history and its future.

-From War to Peace donates 20% of all profits to peace and social justice organizations committed to transforming our world, among them: Veterans for Peace, the National Peace Corps Association, and the International Peace Bureau.
+From War to Peace donates a portion of all profits to peace and social justice organizations committed to transforming our world, among them: Veterans for Peace, the National Peace Corps Association, and the International Peace Bureau.

 We create all of our work in the United States for a particular reason: we need to show the world that America can make beautiful products that celebrate peace, and that aren't designed to kill people.
 America has exported war and militarism to our world for too long.
 It's time to show the world a gentler, more peaceful American face.

 American materials that once sent launch

 signals to the most violent weapons ever created